What can we know about that which we cannot even imagine?

-A cynic might comment with heavy irony, ``Gee, how lucky can you get?
+A cynic might respond to this view with heavy irony, ``Gee, how lucky can you get?
 Humans have exactly the cognitive capabilities needed to capture all aspects of physical reality, and not a drop more!"
 This cynic might go on to wonder whether an ant, who is only capable of formulating the ``rules of the universe" in terms of pheromone trails, would conclude that it is a great stroke of fortune that they happen to have the cognitive capability of doing precisely that; or whether a phototropic plant would conclude that it is a stroke of fortune that they happen to have the cognitive capability to track the sun, since that must mean that they can formulate the rules of the universe.

 Sure, it’s possible that it is just a coincidence, that for some unknown reason the deepest nature of physical reality is expressible in terms of one of our cognitive prostheses.
 But it certainly seems as plausible that social computation is simply the most sophisticated cognitive prosthesis we have ever developed, and that even exploiting it to the hilt only allows us to capture a sliver of physical reality.
-Yes, our science and mathematics --- or more precisely, what they seem to be developing into --- may be a complete description of \textit{what we understand physical reality to be}.
+Yes, our science and mathematics --- or more precisely, what they seem to be developing into --- may be a complete description of {what we understand physical reality to be}.
 They might be developing into a complete description of what is experimentally accessible to us, even if only indirectly, both now and in the future~\cite{tegmark1998theory,tegmark2008mathematical,wolpert2020noisy,wolpert2022stochastic}.

 But in an exactly parallel manner, a putative ant-level theory of reality in terms of pheromone trails and environmental chemical signals could capture all that ants ``understand physical reality to be'', of all that ants can ``experimentally access''.
 And just as there is a huge expanse of physical reality lying beyond the charmed sliver that ants can conceive of, it may be that there is a huge expanse of physical reality beyond our ability to even conceive of.

 After all, social computation --- human language --- was developed for communal sessions of shooting the shit around the campfire after a successful mastodon hunt (plus a few other purposes).
 There is no reason to believe that features well-suited for such exercises in nocturnal braggadocio can also be used to glean substantial insights into the shape of the hands of the Cosmic Baker, based solely on some crumbs we have discovered, scattered on their kitchen floor.